XUSean0118/DVSNet/README.md

 ```
 List of Args:
 ```
---data-dir:      Path to the directory containing the dataset.
+--data_dir:      Path to the directory containing the dataset.
---data-list:     Path to the file listing the images in the dataset.
+--data_list:     Path to the file listing the images in the dataset.
---restore-from:  Where restore model parameters from.
+--restore_from:  Where restore model parameters from.
---decision-from: Where restore decision model parameters from (default same as restore-from).
+--decision_from: Where restore decision model parameters from (default same as restore_from).
 --save_dir:      Where to save segmented output.
---num-steps:     Number of images in the video.
+--num_steps:     Number of images in the video.
 --overlap:       Overlapping size which must be dividable by 8.
 --target:        Confidence score threshold.
 --dynamic:       Whether to dynamically adjust target